Integrability in Perturbed Black Holes: Background Hidden Structures: Linear scattering on a stationary background: BHPT

 a Darboux transformation is defined by the following system of equations

 where $W$ is the Darboux transformation generating function, which has to satisfy a consistency condition, in the form of a Riccati equation

 where $\mathcal{C}_R$ is an arbitrary integration constant.
-Notice that logarithmic derivatives of a time independent Schr\"odinger equation automatically satisfy the Riccati equation, e.g. $W_{0}$ satisfies it with $\mathcal{C}^{}_R=k_0^2$.
+Notice that logarithmic derivatives of a solution to the time independent Schr\"odinger equation automatically satisfy the Riccati equation, e.g. $W_{0}$ satisfies it with $\mathcal{C}^{}_R=k_0^2$.
 The consistency between the expressions for $W$ and $W_{,x}$, as found from Eqs.~\eqref{Darboux-transformation} and~\eqref{riccati-g}, gives the following equation for the difference $\delta V = V-v\,$

 which coincides with Eq.~\eqref{potentials-darboux-branch}, i.e. the equation that every potential in the Darboux branch has to satisfy~\cite{Lenzi:2021wpc}, with the identification $v=V^{\rm RW/Z}$.
 The conclusion is that the infinite hierarchy of master equations obtained starting from the Einstein perturbative equations, is connected by Darboux transformations and thus provides infinite physically equivalent descriptions of the linear dynamics of gravitational perturbations around a spherically symmetric BH~\cite{Lenzi:2021njy} (see also~\cite{Lenzi:2024tgk} for more details).
 In this context, Chandrasekhar transformation~\eqref{RWZ-superpotential} correspond to the Darboux transformation connecting the two parity sectors.
 In the light of the program proposed in Sec.~\ref{s:intro}, we can say that Darboux covariance guarantees that the infinite pairs $(\Psi, V)$ are physically equivalent choices of the slow and fast DoFs.